Contents

 Outputs:

-• Residual Helmholtz free energy, in [J]
+• Residual Helmholtz energy, in [J].

-by default, it calls R̄*T*∑(z)*(a_res(model,V,T,z)) where a_res is the reduced residual Helmholtz energy.
+By default, it calls R̄*T*∑(z)*(a_res(model,V,T,z)) where a_res is the reduced residual Helmholtz energy.

 source